omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 # OmniBOLT #6: Automatic Market Maker model, Liquidity Pool and DEX on Lightning Network

-* this work is not finalized yet.
+* This work is in progress.

 ## introduction

-Automatic market maker (AMM for short) model on lightning network holds significant advantages comparing to onchain AMM[1] exchanges:
+Automatic market maker (AMM for short) model on lightning network holds significant advantages comparing to onchain AMM[1,6] exchanges:

 1. There is no gas fee for each swap because of the off-chain nature.
 2. Token swap is quick.
+3. Liquidity is for both payment and trading.

 Uniswap[2], Curve[3], and Balancer[4], which operate on an automated market maker (AMM) model, proof an efficient way that a dex can be.
 Their smart contracts hold liquidity reserves of various token pairs and traders execute swaps directly against these reserves.
 In this model, prices are set automatically according to a constant product `x*y=k` model, where `x` is the number of token A and `y` is the number of token B in pool.
 When a trader sells out `x'` token A for `y'` token B, the amount of token A in pool increases and the amount of token B decreases,  but the product remains the same: `(x+x')*(y-y')=x*y=k`.
 We don't bring transaction fee into calculation yet, but will add this part later in this paper.